 The reason for starting the Living Adaptive podcast is because of the money...kidding.
-I won't sell you anything, everything is free, because that's where I am at now.
+I won't sell you anything, everything is free, because that's where I am now.
 I won't tell you one program is the program to change your life.
 I won't pretend to be the foremost expert, although, I will interview those that are noted experts.
 I won't pretend that everything is okay, when sometimes it's not.
 What I will do, is produce shows that I believe hold value for me, and others.
 The Living Adaptive Podcast is beyond a passion project.
 I began Living Adaptive because the adaptive tribe is my tribe.
 You know?
 I am a member.
 I lived in this realm my entire life.
 And better yet, I am a story teller, I am here to share stories, tell stories, and hopefully bring some value to each listener.

-Currently, I now use much better equipment, so there.
 Episodes release often, there's some writings, and we continue to promote the stories and causes of many adaptive individuals and non-profits.
 Life is good.

 About me the quick version...

 Grew up a Pittsburgh, went to college, have some kids, and I really enjoy life.

 There's no answer for why I was born with my issues.
 Some think it's due to malpositioning in the womb causing a difficult situation for my legs and feet.
 My feet are hit the hardest.
 I had significant surgeries (now deemed archaic and harmful) to stand upright.
 I did gain the ability to get upright and I adapted.
 My legs look different but I found a way to compete against non-adaptive athletes and performed relatively well.
 The official diagnosis is bilateral severe clubfoot with complications in all joints up the legs.